pierlj/graph_ode/README.md

 This generates the springs dataset, use `--simulation charged` for charged particles.

 ### Graph ODE
-Encoder ODE GNN is currently in odegnn.py.
-I forgot putting up the full ODE NRI implementation, will do it on Monday when I have access.
+Encoder ODE GNN with supervised training is in odegnn-supervised.py.
+The full NRI with continuous time message passing is on odegnn.py, but does not work well (and bugs out the torchdiffeq package if used with adaptive-time solvers).